poorvi1910/Web/ctf_writeups/sekai'24.md

 ```
 [In Dockerfiles, an ENTRYPOINT instruction is used to set executables that will always run when the container is initiated.]

-In this wehn we search for the code for book searching functionality, we’ll find it in class BookController method Index:
+In this whenn we search for the code for book searching functionality, we’ll find it in class BookController method Index:
 ```
  public IActionResult Index(string searchString, int page = 1, int pageSize = 5)
     {